 How can I become a client of this program?
 If you or someone you know is interested in accessing our client-only services (groups and individual/family-based consultation to determine which local service(s) may best suit your/the family’s needs), please send us a completed referral form (available HERE).
 Once a referral form is received, we will be in touch to set up an intake appointment (can be over the phone or in person.)

 Are there any age or other requirements to be a client of this program?
-The short answer is: No!
+The short answer is: We aim to support parents who have a mental health or addiction concern, and or children 8-18 who have a parent or family member with mental health or addiction concerns.

 The longer answer is: We value timely access to appropriate services.
 This means we want to create as few barriers as possible for children, youth and families in Richmond who are affected by parental mental illness and substance use and would benefit from greater connection to their community.